Postgraduate Diploma in Cybersecurity Management

 This programme offering is a direct response to articulated industry needs and its mode of intended delivery of online access will not only increase participation in the programme but will also provide an opportunity or CPD education to adults who due to work or family commitments cannot attend full time education on campus.
 To ensure that the programme offered is of the highest academic standard, it has been designed and developed in line with best practice with due diligence to CITs academic quality procedures.
 By delivering the programme online, the programme will reduce the transaction costs associated with attending college.
 Travel distance from a HE no longer is a factor in determining participation.
 This is important in ensuring that the mission and role of CIT is advanced.

-The programme is designed to run over two semesters (1 academic year duration) and the following provides an outline of the timetable over these semesters:
+In 2021/ 2022 the programme runs over three semesters (1.5 academic year duration) and the following provides an outline of the timetable over these semesters:

 Security Risk and Compliance - 4hr lecture per week .